sudo-ditto/arcdevelopment-mui/README.md

 ## Description

 This is a project I am building alongside a course on Material UI.
-The solve focus is on learning Material UI.
+The sole focus is on learning Material UI.
 The code structure of the react component is not mine, although I quickly optimized it here and there to make it better as I followed the course.

 (Needs a major refactoring imo)